Parent page: Altium Concord Pro

 The following sections summarize the elements of Concord Pro's browser interface that can be accessed by all users of Concord Pro – both administrators and standard users.

-Related page: Managed Projects
+Related page: Workspace Projects

 This page provides the interface to the Projects service, to create and manage design projects in a central location, in a CAD-centric way, and share those projects for team collaboration as required.
 The page lists all projects that have been made available to Concord Pro and which are shared with the currently signed-in user.
-Managed projects target the development stage of the project lifecycle, simplifying the creation and ongoing workflow for version controlled projects.
+Workspace projects target the development stage of the project lifecycle, simplifying the creation and ongoing workflow for version controlled projects.
 From here you can create new projects and open and manage existing ones.
 From this interface a project can also be shared, or rather its access permissions configured.

 Centralized design project management – all part of your Concord Pro installation.